 Almost 44 million people suffer from Alzheimer's disease worldwide.
 Although it's still a poorly researched topic, a few studies have shown that the natural phytochemicals, such as curcumin, can help with the treatment of Alzheimer's because they have an anti-inflammatory effect that helps fight infection.

 Heart disease is the number one killer in the world.
 Curcumin, the ingredient found in turmeric, is proven to improve the function of the endothelium (the lining of your blood vessels).
 Its benefits for heart health are similar to those of exercise and the drug Atorvastatin.

 There are no studies showing a link between turmeric application and consumption with acne, but you should be aware of some of the side effects that can occur as a consequence of using turmeric, both topically and orally.
 Everything can be damaging when used in excess, so be wary of how many times a week you add it in your skincare routine.
 While some people benefit from using turmeric face masks every day of the week, others with more sensitive skin could potentially find them harmful when used so often.

-The most common side effects of turmeric include allergic reactions, digestive issues, nausea, diarrhea, constipation, and vomiting.
+The most common side effects of turmeric include allergic reactions, contact dermatitis, digestive issues, nausea, diarrhea, constipation, and vomiting.
 Extreme overuse can cause an abnormal heart rhythm.

 The recommended daily dose of turmeric is from 500 to 1,000 milligrams of curcuminoids a day.
-Although safe in theory, make sure to be cautious of turmeric consumption if you are pregnant or breastfeeding, suffering from gallbladder disease or kidney stones, if you have diabetes, you're suffering from iron deficiency or you have a bleeding disorder.
+Although safe in theory, make sure to be cautious of turmeric consumption if you're pregnant or breastfeeding, suffering from gallbladder disease or kidney stones, if you have diabetes, if you're suffering from iron deficiency or if you have a bleeding disorder.
 Make sure to combine turmeric with a pinch of black pepper for better nutrient absorption.